running-coder/nanolooker/src/pages/NanoBrowserQuest/Guide/guide.md

 Defensive skills add a defensive attribute to shields which is activated by pressing "2".
 Dropped shields have one of three random attributes which are: "Increased % defense for x seconds", % Instant health regeneration or % All resistance for x seconds.
 The % increases with the items level.

 **Elemental resistance**
 Just like some enemies, the player can also be resistant to elemental damage.
 Certain items carry a % resistance against the five different elements present in the game.
 As an example, this means that if a player has 50% total resistance towards Flame damage, a hit of 100 Flame damage will only do 50 damage points.
+(The 5 elements in game are Poison, Magic, Lighting, Fire, Ice)

 ## Discussion